Gimp Tutorial: Dragan Effect

 Now you need to duplicate the current layer for the last time.
 You have to move the mouse cursor over the actual layer on the Layers window then click Right Mouse button and choose Duplicate Layer.

-Now we need to merge down the layer on the top: on the Layers Window select the upper layer, then choose Soft Light as Blend mode, and set opacity to 50%, then click with the right mouse button on the layer on the top and choose Merge down.
+Now we need to merge down the layer on the top: on the Layers Window select the upper layer, then choose Darken Only as Blend mode, and set opacity to 40%, then click with the right mouse button on the layer on the top and choose Merge down.

 The work is almost finished but, if you want, you could darken the background.
 There are different ways to get the right result: